Links vs orange

 Chief Link Building Strategist

-As a link builder or marketer, there are certain types of unnatural links that you should completely avoid in your link building strategy.
+As a link builder or marketer, there are certain types of unnatural links that you should completely avoid in your link-building strategy.

 One type of toxic link is an unnatural link.
-These are links that have no contextual relevancy and that offer no value to the user.
+These are links that have no contextual relevancy and offer no value to the user.
 Instead, they’re simply spammy attempts at improving a site’s SEO rankings.

 As we will explain shortly, unnatural links are either links on your own website that send users to irrelevant sites, or they are links on other sites that direct to yours.